 Round 1: *K2tog, yo; rep from * around.

 Repeat Rounds 1-2 for pattern.

-Even though in the "knit 2 stitches together" action you are working with 2 stitches and knitting them together, you can see the box only occupies one stitch because you are taking two stitches and making them into one.
-And, even though the YO action, "yarn over" is making a stitch where one does not exist, the YO symbol occupies one box because you are taking zero stitches and making one.
+Even though in the “knit 2 stitches together” action you are working with 2 stitches and knitting them together, you can see the box only occupies one stitch because you are taking two stitches and making them into one.
+And, even though the yarn over is making a stitch where one does not exist, the yarn over symbol occupies one box because you are taking zero stitches and making one.